 The Turks and Caicos has countless amazing coastal hiking locations, however, dedicated trails are lacking.
 North Caicos and Middle Caicos offer the top hikes, yet the rugged and wild coasts of Providenciales, South Caicos and Salt Cay don’t lag far behind.

-All of the main islands in the Turks and Caicos offer secluded and desolate beaches to walk and explore, and each offer a unique atmosphere.
+All of the main islands in the Turks and Caicos offer secluded and desolate beaches to walk and explore, and each offer a unique atmosphere and experience.

 Birdwatching is another great nature activity.
 Saline ponds and mangrove channels are common throughout the Turks and Caicos.
 Inside these beautiful environments are an impressive array of wildlife.
 Great blue herons, yellow-crowned night herons, tri-coloured herons, green herons, reddish egrets, snowy egrets, great egrets, cattle egrets, grebes, and flamingos are common in the wetlands and ponds, and on the coasts there are oyster-catchers, king fishers, ospreys, sanderlings, terns, stilts, and more.
 If you’re lucky, you may spot one of our rarer species, such as the West Indian whistling duck, peregrine falcon, rosette spoonbill, or frigatebird.
 There are over 200 species sighted in the Turks and Caicos.